hashicorp/vault/website/source/guides/operations/performance-nodes.html.md

 Performance standby is enabled by default.
 If you wish to disable the performance standbys, you can do so by setting the [`disable_performance_standby`](/docs/configuration/index.html#vault-enterprise-parameters) flag to `true`.
+This parameter is evaluated on the _active_ node.

 Since any of the nodes in a cluster can get elected as active, it is recommended to keep this setting consistent across all nodes in the cluster.

-!> Consider the situation where a node with performance standby _disabled_ becomes the active node.
-In such a case, the performance standby feature is disabled for the whole cluster although it is enabled on other nodes.
+!> Consider a scenario where a node with performance standby _disabled_ becomes the active node.
+The performance standby feature is disabled for the whole cluster although it is enabled on other nodes.

 ## Enterprise Cluster

-A highly available Vault Enterprise cluster consists of multiple servers, and there will be only one active node, and the rest can serve as performance standby nodes handling read-only requests locally.
+A highly available Vault Enterprise cluster consists of multiple servers, and there will be only one active node.
+The rest can serve as performance standby nodes handling read-only requests locally.

 ![Cluster Architecture](/assets/images/vault-perf-standby-1.png)

 The number of performance standby nodes within a cluster depends on your Vault Enterprise license.

-Let's assume the following:
+Consider the following scenario:

-- A cluster contains 5 Vault servers
+- A cluster contains **five** Vault servers
-- Vault Enterprise license allows 2 performance standby nodes
+- Vault Enterprise license allows **two** performance standby nodes

 ![Cluster Architecture](/assets/images/vault-perf-standby.png)